 Minor:

-(also referred to by Kansas Board of Regents as a “concentration”) A systematic program of study in an area of emphasis outside a student’s major.
+(also referred to by the Kansas Board of Regents as a “concentration”) A systematic program of study in an area of emphasis outside a student’s major.
 A program of study with a minor emphasis in a field of specialization outside a student’s major field of study.
-Minors are offered by academic departments and administered by a director, who is a faculty member of the academic department which offers the minor.
+Minors are offered by academic departments and administered by a director, who is a faculty member of the academic department that offers the minor.

 Option (see Academic Sub Plan)